Bangkok

 Cons

-• Little charm at night
+• No charm at street level

 Where to stay in this area